MrRevillod/AxumResponses/README.md

     <strong>A simple way to manage HTTP responses and results in Axum</strong>
 </div>

----

 ## Description

 **Axum Responses** is a library designed to simplify the creation and handling of HTTP responses in applications built with [Axum](https://github.com/tokio-rs/axum).
-It provides a clear abstraction for handling standard and custom responses, along with useful tools like macros to reduce boilerplate code.
+It provides a clear abstraction for handling standard and custom responses, along with useful tools.

----

 ## Installation